mikevosskuhler/aws_saa_co3/VPC.md

 - 192.168.0.0/16
 The primary VPC CIDR block cannot be changed after VPC creation
 - secondary CIDR blocks --> can be specified after VPC creation, but cannot overlap with primary CIDR block
+- max /16 AND min /28
+# Default VPC
+- only 1 per region
+- some services might behave oddly when the default VPC is missing
+- can be recreated --> using the console or CLI or API
 # IPv6
 - AWS provides a /56 range
 - can bring your own in the (/48-\*) range
 # subnets
 - once an instance has been created, it cannot be moved out of the subnet
-- the first four and last IP address are reverved by AWS
+- the first four and last IP address are reserved by AWS
 - ip range cannot be changed after creation
 - subnet may cover the whole VPC CIDR range, but then you can only have 1 subnet
 # Availability zones